Sanjay-14BIT009/Banker-s-Algorithm/README.md

 # Banker-s-Algorithm
-It is the java-script implementation of Banker's algorithm of preventing Deadlock in process scheduling.
+It is an implementation of Banker's algorithm of preventing Deadlock in process scheduling using HTML , CSS and Javascript.